eurysgraph/Thermal-Engine/README.md

 - Check USB connection
 - Restart the editor

-### Sensors showing 0 or not working
-1. **Check HWiNFO is running** - ThermalEngine requires HWiNFO for sensor data
-2. **Enable Shared Memory** in HWiNFO Settings
-3. Go to **Display > Diagnose Sensors** to check connection status
-4. Sensors will auto-connect when HWiNFO becomes available

 ### Low FPS / Performance issues
 - Reduce target FPS (10 FPS is usually sufficient)
 - Avoid video backgrounds on older machines